ibm-cloud-docs/vmware-service/common/iam-integration.md

 Authentication and authorization to VMware Cloud Director defaults to using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 Users log in to VMware Cloud Director by using their {{site.data.keyword.cloud_notm}} credentials.
 When logged in to the {{site.data.keyword.cloud_notm}} account with the {{site.data.keyword.vcf-aas-full}} instance, single sign-on (SSO) is used to access VMware Cloud Director.

-From the VMware Solutions console, click **VMware console** to access the VMware Cloud Director console.
+In the VMware Solutions console, click **VMware console** to access the VMware Cloud Director console.

 ## Before you begin
 {: #iam-integration-prereq}